Track Sprint Cyclist - GB Cycling Team

 Olympic, World and Commonwealth medallist & National Champion Individual & Team Sprint

 DOB: 29th September 1995

 Lives & Trains: Manchester, UK

-When the then 20 year old Ryan was named in the 2016 Olympics squad as a reserve to the sprint squad comprising Jason Kenny, Philip Hindes and Callum Skinner after only 6 months in the Great Britain Cycling Team Senior Academy it was the culmination of a meteoric rise through the ranks.
+When the then 20 year old Ryan was named in the 2016 Olympics squad as a reserve to the Team Sprint squad, comprising Jason Kenny, Philip Hindes and Callum Skinner, after only 6 months in the Great Britain Cycling Team Senior Academy it was the culmination of a meteoric rise through the ranks.

-2018 saw Ryan travel to the Gold Coast for the Commonwealth Games as part of Team England's 27-strong cycling squad where he won silver in the Men’s Team Sprint, and finished 6th in the Men’s Individual Sprint.
+Ryan has also been a key member of the England team at the Commonwealth Games.
+2018 saw Ryan travel to the Gold Coast as part of Team England's 27-strong cycling squad where he won silver in the men’s team sprint, and finished 6th in the men’s individual sprint.

 His dream came true when he was selected to represent Team GB in Tokyo where he competed on the world stage and came home with a silver medal.